Friday, my ex Tommy texts me after court to tell me it’s the end of the world.

 “Help.
 Help.
 Help.”

-Janet Shell Anderson writes flash fiction, has been nominated for the Pushcart Prize, has been published in Vestal Review, decomP, Grey Sparrow and others, wrote a “flash” novel.
+Janet Shell Anderson writes flash fiction (including a “flash” novel), has been nominated for the Pushcart Prize, and has been published in Vestal Review, decomP, and Grey Sparrow, among others.
 She’s an attorney.